bamlab/bam-cmd/README.md

 type: `function()`

 The script to run for installing the project.
-When the function is called, the `npm install` command has already been rrun if needed.
+When the function is called, the `npm install` command has already been run if needed.

 **dirName**

 type: `String`

 The name of the project directory.
-If undefined or blank, the porjct dir will not been renamed.
+If undefined or blank, the porject dir will not been renamed.

 **linkedRepos**